 On occasion we will receive information from the families, friends and carers of people who access health and social care services.
 We use this personal data to inform providers and commissioners to help them deliver services that work for you.

-Where it is practically possible, we will make sure that we have your consent to use personal data that is about you.
-We will only process your personal data where there is a lawful basis to do so under current data protection legislation.
+We will only process your personal data where we have your permission, or there is another lawful basis, to do so under current data protection legislation.

 We anonymise our data to ensure that a person cannot be identified, unless this has been otherwise agreed and consent has been given.